-Earlier this year in response to my request for her thoughts on the accuracy of Cowspiracy, former environmental attorney, now expert on the failure of the industrial farm animal production model and author of Defending Beef, Nicolette Hahn Niman said to me heatedly, “Oh, don't get me going about that film!!!”
+In regards to Cowspiracy, Nicolette Hahn Niman, former environmental attorney, industrial farm animal production model expert and author of Defending Beef, said to me heatedly, “Oh, don't get me going about that film!!!”

 Niman said there are so many factual errors in Cowspiracy that she didn't even know where to begin talking about them all.

-One of the many points Watson makes in her article is that much of the data presented by Cowspiracy is built directly upon the 2006 ‘Livestock’s Long Shadow’ report by the United Nations Food and Agriculture organization.
+Niman pointed out that most of the statistical projections presented by Cowspiracy is built directly upon the discredited ‘Livestock’s Long Shadow’ report by the United Nations Food and Agriculture organization.

 … that lower the prior report's livestock emission numbers from 18% down to 14.5%… (and) also states that agricultural emissions can be cut an additional 30% with better “intensified” management practices.

-Remember how I said the film leaves the viewer feeling overwhelmed by a mountain of data?
+Remember how I said the movie leaves the viewer feeling overwhelmed by a mountain of data?

-Particularly given Cowspiracy‘s treatment of Savory, once I understood that much of that “mountain” consists of cherrypicked information from discredited, outdated and questionable sources, it left me wondering…
+Once I understood that much of that “mountain” consists of cherry-picked information from discredited, outdated and questionable sources, it left me wondering about those famous words.

-For more information on the environmentally questionable “statistics” used in Cowspiracy, see these three excellent articles:
+For more information on the environmentally questionable “statistics” used in Cowspiracy, see:

-- LA Chefs movie review – Cowspiracy: truth or propaganda? by Stephen Zwick, and
+- LA Chefs movie review – Cowspiracy: truth or propaganda? by Stephen Zwick

 The Savory Institute is doing just that working with ranchers and farmers all over the globe…